randomchars42/Sortingshop/README.md

 # SortingShop

-... to sort your 1,000,000 photos, taken to be marveled at again.
+... to sort your 1,000,000 photos taken to be marveled at again.

 The aim is to make tagging and sorting as fast and efficient as possible.
-[No need to take your hands of the keyboard](#how)!
+[No need to take your hands off the keyboard](#how)!

 ## What happens